geopython/diving-into-pygeoapi/workshop/content/docs/publishing/first.md

 This exercise consists of two key steps:

-* adapt the `pygeoapi.config.yml` to define this dataset as an OGC API - Features *collection*
+* adapt the `workshop/exercises/pygeoapi.config.yml` to define this dataset as an OGC API - Features *collection*
-* ensure that pygeoapi can find and connec to the data file
+* ensure that pygeoapi can find and connect to the data file

-We will use the `docker-compose.yml` file provided.
+We will use the `workshop/exercises/docker-compose.yml` file provided.

 ## Verify the existing Docker Compose config